Drakk90/SENTINEL_HONEYPOT/README.md

 ### This repository is open source to help others.
 So if you wish to copy, consider giving credit!

 ## Credits:
-Some base codes and templates are from [htr-tech](https://github.com/joshmadakor1).
+Some base codes and templates are from [Josh Madakor](https://github.com/joshmadakor1).

 ## [~] Find Me on :